Player Ratings: Arsenal 2-0 Spurs

 Mesut Özil 9 – Excellent both in possession and off the ball today, Mesut Özil floated in the free kick for Arsenal’s opener and set the tone of the game by closing down opposition off the ball and getting stuck in.

 Alexis Sánchez 9 – Another excellent performance from Alexis Sánchez who worked hard and scored the second goal five minutes before half-time that proved to be the killer.
-The Chilean looked after the ball well, made some good runs off the ball and twice as denied a one-on-one by an alert Hugo Lloris.
+The Chilean looked after the ball well, made some good runs off the ball and was denied a one-on-one twice by an alert Hugo Lloris.